SamuelBetancurG/samuelbetancurg.github.io/index.md

 ---
-title: Welcome to my blog
+Welcome to my blog
 ---

+The intention of this blog is to publish info related to my projects and other activities